Chemish21/Task-Tracker/README.md

   list:  Displays a task or tasks.
 Tasks can be listed individually with '-id' or all with '-a'.
 Note with '-id' you must provide the id of desired task.
 Tasks can also be listed by status with '-d' for finished tasks, '-ud' for unfinished tasks, and '-ip' for in-progress tasks.

   Usage of '-id'
   example: list -id 1

   Usage of other options
-  examples: list -a, list -d, list -ud, list -ip
+  example: list -a, list -d, list -ud, list -ip